Romanesque architecture in Spain: Anonymity and artists' signatures

 Most Romanesque works are anonymous in the sense of lacking a signature or proof of authorship.
-Even if the work is signed, specialists historians sometimes have difficulty distinguishing whether reference is made to the actual creator or the sponsor of the work.
-Sometimes however, the signature is followed or preceded by an explanation that clarifies whether it is one or the other person.
+Even if the work is signed, specialists' historians sometimes have difficulty distinguishing whether reference is made to the actual creator or the sponsor of the work.
+Sometimes there is a signature or an explanation that clarifies if either one or another person.
 Arnau Cadell made it clear on the Sant Cugat capital: This is the image of Arnau Cadell sculptor who built this cloister for posterity.

 Rodrigo Gustioz also wanted to be immortalized for his funding of an arch in the Santa Maria de Lebanza: Rodrigo Gustioz made this arc, a man from Valbuena, soldier, pray for him.

 This notice by another sponsor appears on a capital:

 El prior Pedro Caro hizo esta iglesia, casa, claustro y todo lo que aquí está fundado en el año 1185.
 Prior Pedro Caro made this church, house, cloister and everything here was founded in 1185.

 In other cases it is the systematic study of the sculpture along with the architecture that has allowed historians to draw conclusions.
 Thus it is known that in the Lleida Cathedral, Pere de Coma served as master builder from 1190-1220, but during that period there were also several clearly differentiated sculpture workshops.
 The same study conducted in the Santiago de Compostela Cathedral suggests Master Mateo as the promoter and director of successive workshops which has aspects performed by different hands but under one coherent direction.

 The fact that most Romanesque works have remained anonymous has developed the theory that the artist considered that he was not the right person to place his name on works dedicated to God.
 However, on one hand, the few civil works that remain are not signed either and on the other hand, such a view is countered by a long list that could be given of artists who sign their works themselves, among which are: